datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 # Some sample list for reference
 b = ["string", 4, 5.23, False]

-# [DIY] Create a list `a` which contains an integer, boolean and a string in this order
+# [DIY] Create a list `a` which contains an integer, boolean and a string in this exact order
 a = [2, True, "A"]

-# Sanity check.
-Do not edit these lines.
-If these functions fail, check the variable definitions
+# This evaluates your work up to this point.
+Please do not edit the following line
 sanity_check_list(a)